jamaltheatlantean/AUTO-RAFFLE/README.md

   npx hardhat deploy --network rinkeby
   ```

-  You can get some rinkeby faucet by following steps:
+  You can get some goerli faucet by following steps:

   i.
 Go to https://faucets.chain.link/rinkeby
   ii.
 Connect your wallet